- Cuckoo Stud

 It is good to see new colours being developed in this magnificent breed.

 Those intending to develop new colours need to remember that it takes generations of careful selective breeding to develop a new colour into a breed.
-Once it is ‘set’ and looking like an Orpington, another 3 generations of breeding true, plus exhibition
+Once it is ‘set’ and looking like an Orpington, the Orpington Club of Australia now demands another 3 generations of breeding true, plus exhibition by at least 4 Exhibition Breeders at the National Orpington Club Show and/or Club Sanctioned Shows in Australia is required to meet =

 A - The Orpington Club (of Australia) requirements for acceptance by the Club for Club sponsored/sanctioned Shows